qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
-The properties, which can be adjusted in the `Style` menu, depend partially on the type of layer, but all types share the following dialog structure: in the upper part, you have panels that help you prepare the symbol to use (see :ref:`symbol-selector` for further information), and at the bottom the :ref:`layer_rendering` widget.
+The properties, which can be adjusted in the :guilabel:`Style` menu, depend partially on the type of layer, but all types share the following dialog structure: in the upper part, you have panels that help you prepare the symbol to use (see :ref:`symbol-selector` for further information), and at the bottom the :ref:`layer_rendering` widget.